h182037/Group-1-Inforum/README.md

 ## Handing in the assignment

+Before you hand in your assignment, make sure that you have included all dependencies in the file `pom.xml`, and that your program compiles and runs well.

 Once you are done, you submit the assignment on [`mitt.uib.no`](https://mitt.uib.no/) as a link to your repository.
 This means you should not commit to the